About Retinal Detachment

 Causes and Symptoms

-Rhegmatogenous retinal detachments are the most common form and develop because of a hole or tear in the retina.
+Rhegmatogenous retinal detachments are the most common form and develop because of a hole or tears in the retina.
 Approximately 1 out of every 300 people will develop such a retinal detachment over the course of a lifetime.

 Some people have an increased risk of developing a retinal detachment.
 For example, very nearsighted people have up to a five percent lifetime risk.
 Other factors that may increase a patient’s risk of developing a retinal detachment include lattice degeneration, eye surgery, trauma or a family history of retinal detachment.